wpeventmanager/wp-event-manager/readme.txt

 [Click here](https://support.wp-eventmanager.com/portal/en/signin) to raise a support ticket if you are using any of our event plugins and facing issues with it.

-== Supercharge Your Events with Powerful Integrations ==
+== 🧩 Supercharge Your Events with Powerful Integrations ==

-- **[WooCommerce integration](https://wp-eventmanager.com/product/wp-event-manager-woocommerce-paid-listings/)**: Strengthen the payment structure of your event business and sell event tickets freely with WooCommerce.
+- **🚾 [WooCommerce integration](https://wp-eventmanager.com/product/wp-event-manager-woocommerce-paid-listings/)**: Strengthen the payment structure of your event business and sell event tickets freely with WooCommerce.

-- **[Zoom integration](https://wp-eventmanager.com/product/wp-event-manager-zoom/)**: Make your virtual meetings and conferences interruption-free.
+- **🎦 [Zoom integration](https://wp-eventmanager.com/product/wp-event-manager-zoom/)**: Make your virtual meetings and conferences interruption-free.

-- **[Google Maps integration](https://wp-eventmanager.com/product/wp-event-manager-google-maps/)**: Display the location of your events on Google Maps on your events website.
+- **📍[Google Maps integration](https://wp-eventmanager.com/product/wp-event-manager-google-maps/)**: Display the location of your events on Google Maps on your events website.

-- **[Hubspot CRM integration](https://wp-eventmanager.com/product/hubspot-crm/)**: Manage your events attendee data like a pro with Hubspot integration.
+- **📨 [Hubspot CRM integration](https://wp-eventmanager.com/product/hubspot-crm/)**: Manage your events attendee data like a pro with Hubspot integration.

-- **[Sendinblue integrations](https://wp-eventmanager.com/product/wp-event-manager-sendinblue/)**: Synchronize events attendee data and automate email marketing.
+- **📨 [Sendinblue integrations](https://wp-eventmanager.com/product/wp-event-manager-sendinblue/)**: Synchronize events attendee data and automate email marketing.

-- **[Mailchimp integration](https://wp-eventmanager.com/product/wp-event-manager-mailchimp/)**: Automatically synchronize event attendee information and strengthen email marketing strategies.
+- **📨 [Mailchimp integration](https://wp-eventmanager.com/product/wp-event-manager-mailchimp/)**: Automatically synchronize event attendee information and strengthen email marketing strategies.

-- **[Zoho integration](https://wp-eventmanager.com/product/zoho-crm/)**: Know your event guests better and send customized emails to them to improve your events marketing style.
+- **📨 [Zoho integration](https://wp-eventmanager.com/product/zoho-crm/)**: Know your event guests better and send customized emails to them to improve your events marketing style.

-- **[Constant Contact integration](https://wp-eventmanager.com/product/constant-contact/)**: Experience email marketing automation and real-time event attendee data synchronization.
+- **📨 [Constant Contact integration](https://wp-eventmanager.com/product/constant-contact/)**: Experience email marketing automation and real-time event attendee data synchronization.

-- **[Salesforce CRM integration](https://wp-eventmanager.com/product/salesforce-crm/)**: Simplifying events guest data management and events email marketing.
+- **📨 [Salesforce CRM integration](https://wp-eventmanager.com/product/salesforce-crm/)**: Simplifying events guest data management and events email marketing.

-- **[Active Campaign integration](https://wp-eventmanager.com/product/active-campaign/)**: Manage user data easily with an automatic data syncing facility.
+- **📨 [Active Campaign integration](https://wp-eventmanager.com/product/active-campaign/)**: Manage user data easily with an automatic data syncing facility.

-- **[Stripe integration](https://wp-eventmanager.com/product/wp-event-manager-stripe-split-payment/)**: Allows you to earn commission from your events website without hassle.
+- **💳 [Stripe integration](https://wp-eventmanager.com/product/wp-event-manager-stripe-split-payment/)**: Allows you to earn commission from your events website without hassle.

-- **[Google Analytics](https://wp-eventmanager.com/product/wp-event-manager-google-analytics/)**: Easily measure the success of your events by tracking event ticket sales and more.
+- **📈 [Google Analytics](https://wp-eventmanager.com/product/wp-event-manager-google-analytics/)**: Easily measure the success of your events by tracking event ticket sales and more.

-- **[Elementor](https://wp-eventmanager.com/integrations/)**: Create an event calendar, sell event tickets, manage event registrations and do more on your events website and place all your website elements in your preferred location by simply dragging and dropping.
+- **🤖 [Elementor](https://wp-eventmanager.com/integrations/)**: Create an event calendar, sell event tickets, manage event registrations and do more on your events website and place all your website elements in your preferred location by simply dragging and dropping.

-- **[Google Calendar Integration](https://wp-eventmanager.com/product/wp-event-manager-ical/)**: Display your events on Google Calendar or any other calendar with our iCAL plugin.
+- **🗓️ [Google Calendar Integration](https://wp-eventmanager.com/product/wp-event-manager-ical/)**: Display your events on Google Calendar or any other calendar with our iCAL plugin.

-== Boost Ticket Sales with Our Dynamic Ticketing Plugin ==
+== 🔖 Boost Ticket Sales with Our Dynamic Ticketing Plugin ==

 Sell event tickets, manage registrations and take control of your entire ticketing system with our robust event management plugin: **[Sell Tickets](https://wp-eventmanager.com/product/wp-event-manager-sell-tickets/)**

-- **Sell multiple tickets**: Maximize ticket sales by offering multiple ticket types including paid, donation and free.
+- **🎫 Sell multiple tickets**: Maximize ticket sales by offering multiple ticket types including paid, donation and free.

-- **Share digital tickets**: Send event tickets in easily downloadable PDFs through emails to buyers.
+- **📧 Share digital tickets**: Send event tickets in easily downloadable PDFs through emails to buyers.

-- **Secure payment with WooCommerce**: Experience the ultimate comfort of managing ticket transactions through WooCommerce.
+- **🔐 Secure payment with WooCommerce**: Experience the ultimate comfort of managing ticket transactions through WooCommerce.

-- **Detailed report**: Measure the success of your events with a detailed report on your event ticket sales and registrations.
+- **📃 Detailed report**: Measure the success of your events with a detailed report on your event ticket sales and registrations.

-- **Customizable registration**: Create customized registration forms for event ticket buyers to fill in at the time of purchasing tickets.
+- **📇 Customizable registration**: Create customized registration forms for event ticket buyers to fill in at the time of purchasing tickets.

-- **QR scan code**: Add QR scan code on tickets to simplify the check-in process for both event attendees and event organizers.
+- **🔍 QR scan code**: Add QR scan code on tickets to simplify the check-in process for both event attendees and event organizers.

-- **Create a multi-vendor marketplace**: Transform your ordinary events website into a multi-vendor marketplace where you can earn commission from other event organizers for selling their event tickets on your website
+- **👥 Create a multi-vendor marketplace**: Transform your ordinary events website into a multi-vendor marketplace where you can earn commission from other event organizers for selling their event tickets on your website

-== Organizer App: A Game-Changer for All Event Organizers ==
+== 📱 Organizer App: A Game-Changer for All Event Organizers ==

 The Organizer app from WP Event Manager brings the best event management solution for event organizers at their fingertips.